-Late in the fourth century, two translations of the Life of Antony provided a market test of translation close to the original (“word-for-word translation”) and translation close to the language and terms of the intended readers (“sense-for-sense translation”).
-The Life of Antony translated more closely to its intended readers was much more popular.
+Late in the fourth century, two translations of the Life of Anthony provided a market test of translation as close as possible to the original (“word-for-word translation”) and translation close to the language and terms of the intended readers (“sense-for-sense translation”).
+The Life of Anthony translated more closely to its intended readers was much more popular.
 Yet ease or pleasure in reading wasn’t the only fact in determining ancient translation methods.
 The value of connecting the reader to the source text and the relative cultural prestige of the destination languages also influenced ancient translation techniques.

 An anonymous translator and Evagrius of Antioch translated the Life of Anthony from Greek into Latin in the fourth century.
-Antony was a Christian anchorite in Egypt.
+Anthony was a Christian anchorite in Egypt.
 He died in 356.
-Shortly after Antony’s death, Athanasius, Bishop of Alexandria, wrote in Greek the hagiographic Life of Antony.
+Shortly after Anthony’s death, Athanasius, Bishop of Alexandria, wrote in Greek the hagiographic Life of Anthony.
 An anonymous translator literally translated Athanasius’s Life of Anthony into Latin soon after Anthanasius wrote it in Greek.
 By 374, Evagrius of Antioch had produced another Latin translation.
-Evagrius translated the Life of Antony into elegant Latin that used terms and concepts more accessible to western European readers.
+Evagrius translated the Life of Anthony into elegant Latin that used terms and concepts more accessible to western European readers.

 Direct word for word translation from one language to another darkens the sense and strangles it, even as spreading couchgrass a field of corn.
 For in slavishly following cases and constructions, the language scarcely explains by lengthy periphrasis what it might state by concise expression.
 For my part, to avoid this, I have so transposed this life of the Blessed Antony which you desired that whatever lack may be in the words, there is none in the meaning.
 Let the rest go bat-fowling for letters and syllables: do you seek for the sense.